Stratford-upon-Avon: Medieval

 John of Coutances' plans to develop Stratford into a town meant Stratford became a place of work for tradesmen and merchants.
 By 1252 the town had approximately 240 burgages (town rental properties owned by a king or lord), as well as shops, stalls and other buildings.
 Stratford's tradesmen established a guild known as the Guild of the Holy Cross for their business and religious requirements.
 The guild developed into the town's main institution of local government, and included the most important townsmen, who elected officials to oversee local affairs.
 They built a Guild Chapel in the 13th century, and a Guildhall and almshouses on Church Street in around 1417.
-The guild also established an educational institution in the late 13th century.
+The guild established an educational institution in the late 13th century.

 Many of the town's earliest and most important buildings are located along what is known as Stratford's Historic Spine, which was once the main route from the town centre to the parish church.
 The route of the Historic Spine begins at Shakespeare's Birthplace in Henley Street.
 It continues through Henley Street to the top end of Bridge Street and into the High Street where many Elizabethan buildings are located, including Harvard House.
 The route carries on through Chapel Street where Nash's House and New Place are sited.
+Opposite New Place was The Falcon Hotel (now Hotel Indigo), at the corner of Scholars Lane.
+It is a timber-framed house with nearly 100-ft frontage to the street and dating perhaps from the end of the 15th century.
 The Historic Spine continues along Church Street where the Guild buildings are located dating back to the 15th century, as well as 18th- and 19th-century properties.
 The route then finishes in the Old Town, which includes Hall's Croft and the Holy Trinity Church.

 During Stratford's early expansion into a town, the only access across the River Avon into and out of the town was over a wooden bridge, which was first mentioned in 1235.
-However, the bridge could not be crossed at times due to the river rising and was described by antiquarian John Leland as "a poor bridge of timber and no causeway to it, whereby many poor folks and other refused to come to Stratford when the Avon was up, or coming thither stood in jeopardy of life."
-In 1484, a new masonry arch bridge was built to replace it called Clopton Bridge, named after Hugh Clopton, a wealthy local man who later became the Lord Mayor of London, who paid for its construction.
+The bridge could not be crossed at times due to the river rising and was described by antiquarian John Leland as "a poor bridge of timber and no causeway to it, whereby many poor folks and other refused to come to Stratford when the Avon was up, or coming thither stood in jeopardy of life."
+In 1484, a new masonry arch bridge was built to replace it called Clopton Bridge, named after Hugh Clopton who paid for its construction, a wealthy local man who later became the Lord Mayor of London.
 The new bridge made it easier for people to trade within Stratford and for passing travellers to stay in the town.